diegob1212/BIManalyst_g_24/A5/README.md

 ## 4. How I Might Use OpenBIM in the Future

-In the future, I see OpenBIM as a **core framework** for integrating analysis and design verification across disciplines:
+In the future, We see OpenBIM as a **core framework** for integrating analysis and design verification across disciplines:
 - **Academic use (thesis):** Applying OpenBIM to validate sustainability, structural safety, or LCA metrics automatically.
 - **Professional practice:** Developing or adapting scripts to check compliance for fire resistance, accessibility, or energy performance before model submission.
 - **Collaborative work:** Using shared IFC models to bridge gaps between architects, engineers, and fire safety specialists through transparent data exchange.